-Scour was evaluated utilizing the methods outlined in the FHWA HEC-18, "Evaluating Scour at Bridges."
-All scour elevations are based on the 100-year discharge.
-For the San Joaquin River Bridge, based on the HEC-RAS models using the 100-year discharge, there is no overbank flow returning to the main channel immediately upstream of the structure.
-Therefore, the contraction scour, abutment scour and long term degradation were considered negligible for the San Joaquin River Overflow Bridge.
-For the San Joaquin River Overflow Bridge with 18" diameter piles, a total local scour depth of 3.1 feet is anticipated, reaching an elevation of 66.7 feet, NGVD 29.
-Based on the consultation with Caltrans engineer, this scour was included in the bridge design.
-Migration of the main channel to the location of the overflow structure is not considered likely.
+Scour was estimated utilizing the methods outlined in the FHWA HEC-18, "Evaluating Scour at Bridges."
+All scour elevations are based on the 100-year flow.
+For the San Joaquin River Bridge, based on the HEC-RAS model using the 100-year flow, there is no overbank flow returning to the main channel immediately upstream of the structure.
+Therefore, abutment and contraction scours are considered to be negligible for this site.
+Based on the comparison of historical records, no long term degradation is anticipated but channel migration within the main channel beneath the structure is anticipated.
+The San Joaquin River is considered to be an active, meandering channel.
+Since the abutments will be placed within the floodplain and within both north and south levees, the abutments will be subject to potential channel migration and scour.
+Therefore, all piles including the abutment piles are potentially subject to the same scour depth and elevation.

+For the San Joaquin River Bridge, Local Pier Scour for the 3-foot diameter columns is anticipated to be 6.5 feet, to an elevation of 54.2 Feet, NGVD 29.
+Based on the consultation with Caltrans, the above scour has been addressed in the pile design.